kurtwp/homelab/projects/kubernetes/readme.md

 ```

 ## ✅ Goals
-- Learn and document a reproducible homelab Kubernetes setup
+- Learn and document a reproducible home lab Kubernetes setup
 - Keep costs and power usage low using MiniPCs
 - Use Ubuntu Server LTS for stability and support